 - 7.1 City of Portsmouth College promises to treat all academic appeals seriously and, as part of offering high quality HE provision, is committed to offering an appeals process that is equitable, transparent and ensures proportionality.
-In order to achieve this aim, the Academic Appeals Procedure is made accessible to all HE students in a similar manner to the arrangements for complaints. - 7.2 As with the complaints process described above, the Academic Appeals Procedure explains how an appeal can be made and how this will be dealt with fairly and confidentially.
+In order to achieve this aim, the Academic Appeals Procedure is made accessible to all HE students in a similar manner to the arrangements for complaints. - As with the complaints process described above, the Academic Appeals Procedure explains how an appeal can be made and how this will be dealt with fairly and confidentially.
 It confirms to students that any appeal may progress through various stages, which offer an appropriate level of independent scrutiny.
-Clear signposting also guides all students through admissible timescales, required documentation and the membership of panels established to assess the validity of the appeal. - 7.3 The Academic Appeals Procedure is accessible to students on the CoPC website under the 'Office for Students Documents' tab at:
+Clear guidelines lead students through timescales, required documentation and the membership of panels established to assess the validity of the appeal. - 7.3 The CoPC Academic Appeals Procedure is open, transparent, and available for use by all students at the College, irrespective of the course or level of study.
+It has an appendix specific to HE that learners on all L4+ courses should consult carefully. - 7.4 The Academic Appeals Procedure is accessible to students on the CoPC website under the 'Office for Students Documents' tab at www.city-of-portsmouth-college.ac.uk/about-us/our-policies - 7.5 When the appeal procedure reaches its conclusion either because the appeal is deemed to be invalid or a decision in response to the appeal is reached any student having made an appeal submission has information on how a further review of the outcome may be requested from the Office of the Independent Adjudicator (OIA).

-www.city-of-portsmouth-college.ac.uk/about-us/our-policies

-- 7.4 When the appeal procedure reaches its conclusion either because the appeal is deemed to be invalid or a decision in response to the appeal is reached any student having made an appeal submission has information on how a further review of the outcome may be requested from the OIA. - 7.5 On each occasion that an appeal is initiated, the opportunity is taken to review the underlying causes of that appeal and to determine what measures might productively be implemented to improve the student experience and avoid similar instances occurring in the future. - 7.6 In the circumstance where, following careful consideration of an application to join an HE course, a decision is taken not to offer a place, the College will communicate this conclusion to the individual concerned outlining the reasons and approaching the situation with sensitivity.
-If the applicant wishes to question this outcome, a process is available to consider their case in a fair and considered manner.
+- On each occasion that an appeal is initiated, the opportunity is taken to review the underlying causes of that appeal and to determine what measures might productively be implemented to improve the student experience and avoid similar instances occurring in the future. - 7.7 In the circumstance where, following careful consideration of an application to join an HE course, a decision is taken not to offer a place, the College will communicate this conclusion to the individual concerned outlining the reasons and approaching the situation with sensitivity.
+If the applicant wishes to question this outcome, a process is available to consider their case in a fair and considered manner. - 7.8 The protections for HE students outlined in the appendix to the Comments, Complaints and Compliments Policy and Procedure complement the arrangements and responsibilities specified in the HE Student Contract, which will be made available to applicants at the point of offer, as well as being accessible on the College website.